udem-dlteam/ribbit/README.md

 # Ribbit :frog:

-A portable, compact and extensible Scheme implementation that is **fully R4RS compliant**.
+A portable, compact and extensible Scheme implementation that is **R4RS compliant**.
 This includes closures, I/O, tail calls, first-class continuations and a Read Eval Print Loop (REPL).

  - **Very Compact**.
 Ribbit **removes unused code** and performs a specialized compression according to the